MicrosoftDocs/common-data-model-and-service/powerapps/field-groups.md

 9. Towards the bottom of the screen, click on the “Save” button to save your changes.

 ### Deleting a Field Group
-* Deleting a field group is not currently supported.
-This will be enabled sometime in the future.
+* Deleting a field group is not supported.

 ### Viewing and editing Field Group data in Excel
 1. In the left navigation bar, click on “Entities”.